COVID-19 (coronavirus) Information

 Residents should not call 911 to report violations of Governor Inslee’s Safe Start Washington plan, as these lines need to be kept clear for emergencies.
 Violations of the Governor’s order can be reported via this online form.

 To help ensure public safety and align with the Governor's Safe Start Washington plan for reopening, City Council meetings will be live-streamed on the City website, or can be watched on TV on Comcast Cable Channel 21 or Ziply Cable Channel 31.
 Council Chambers will not be open to the public during Council Meetings during the pandemic.
-The City Council encourages participation from members of the pubic, who can provide comment in advance of the meeting via email or phone.
+The City Council encourages participation from members of the public, who can provide comment in advance of the meeting via email or phone.
 Additionally, Council will accept live spoken commentary under 'Items from the Audience' at regular meetings via Zoom on a computer or telephone connection.

 Service of Process